MaikDulle/MaikDulle.github.io/_posts/2023-07-12-R_Intro_Workshop.md

 RScript from R Introduction Workshop
 ================

-## This is a script from my latest R Introduction Workshop in July 2023
+## This is a script from my latest R Introduction Workshop

 Modified data from
 ‘<https://towardsdatascience.com/structural-equation-modeling-dca298798f4d>’